Monoecious, dioecious & hermaphroditic plants: explanation and examples

 - Leeks (Allium porrum)

-- Cabbages (Brassicacaea)
+- Cabbages (Brassicaceae)

-By the way: Categorising plants as “monoecious,” “dioecious,” and “hermaphroditic” is simply an attempt by botanists to identify a system in the variability of nature.
-But as always, exceptions confirm the rule – no botanical system fits reality like a glove.
+By the way: categorising plants as monoecious, dioecious or hermaphroditic is simply an attempt by botanists to identify a system in the variability of nature.
+But no botanical system fits reality like a glove and there are, as always, exceptions that prove the rule.
 Mixed forms often occur.
-An example is the horse chestnut (Aesculus hippocastanum), which can produce hermaphroditic flowers as well as purely male and purely female flowers.
-There are other plants that are capable of producing hermaphroditic flowers and male or female flowers.
+Horse chestnuts (Aesculus hippocastanum) are a good example of this, as they can produce hermaphroditic flowers as well as purely male and purely female flowers.
+There are also other plants that can do the same.

 What are dioecious plants?

-Tip: The dioecious nature of plants is also referred to in technical terminology as dioecy, which comes from ancient Greek and loosely translates to something like “twice” and “house”.
-The sexes are therefore in “two houses” or, in other words, on two different plants.
+Tip: the dioecious nature of plants is also referred to in technical terminology as dioecy, which comes from ancient Greek and loosely translates to something like ‘twice’ and ‘house’.
+The sexes are therefore in ‘two houses’ or, in other words, on two different plants.

 Examples of dioecious plants